geek/hapi-plugin-example/README.md

     products.push(product);

-    request.reply.created('/products/' + product.id)({
+    reply.created('/products/' + product.id)({
         id: product.id
     });
 }
 ```

-As you can see in the handlers, [hapi][] provides a simple way to add a
+As you can see in the handlers, *hapi* provides a simple way to add a
-response body by using the _request.reply_ function.
+response body by using the `reply function`.
 Also, in the instance
-when you have created an item you can use the _request.reply.created_ function
+when you have created an item you can use the `reply.created` function
 to send a 201 response.

 Lastly, add a simple array to contain the products that the service will serve.